 Artificial Intelligence and Machine Learning in Cancer Imaging

-Microscopic medical image analysis is an important area of research in medical imaging.
-Today's cellular microscopy systems generate volumes of data (BigData).
-There is a need of using machine learning methods to analyze this data and infer important information out of it, which can help in disease diagnosis.
+information out of it, which can help in disease diagnosis.
 There is also a growing interest in developing robust low cost solutions that are deployable across the board in rural as well as urban areas for clinical diagnosis and treatment.
-We are working on blood cancers, particularly, white blood cancers, B-ALL and MM.
-The work is in collaboration with AIIMS, New Delhi.
-We are building automated tools for disease diagnosis.

 Conversational AI

 Conversational AI is the technology that allows machines to have natural language conversations with users.
 It utilises methods from natural language processing and machine learning to comprehend, analyse, and answer user inquiries or prompts.
-These technologies are commonly utilised in virtual assistants, customer service chatbots, and other applications to improve user experience and simplify interactions.
+These technologies

 fMRI/MRI/DTI/ECG Signal and Image Processing